-Joseph himself, a prominent Sanhedrin council member, followed Jesus in secret up to this point.
-It is thought that he was there and silent when the council sentenced Jesus to death.
-However, now at the death of Jesus, he was not ashamed to identify with Jesus in His death, and he felt it important to his Master to honour Him and procure the body for a proper burial.
+One male secret disciple of Jesus was a prominent Ruler in Israel.
+It is thought that he was at Jesus' trial but remained silent when the council sentenced Jesus to death.
+However, now at the death of Jesus, he was not ashamed to identify with Jesus in His death, and he felt it important to his Master to honour Him and get Jesus' body for a proper burial.
+He was a rich man.
+He buried Jesus in his own high-quality tomb.
 In this instance Joseph served Christ in the way that no one else could have in procuring the body.
-Peter had sworn he would not leave Jesus and even in the short run, that did not work out well, but lessons were learned, and we saw how Peter's life served Christ.
-Others like Nicodemus and the women did not hesitate to serve Him in love even though they were quiet like Joseph but were always there.

-Now, in terms of constant support for Christ, we see that some women are mentioned consistently.
-During His ministry, and during His time on and at the Cross, these faithful disciples were there with him.
+Jesus had many disciples, and each contributed in His burial.
+During His ministry, and during His time on earth and at the Cross, these faithful disciples were there with Him.

 At the burial of Christ and later when Jesus appeared to His disciples gathered in their private quarters, there were always the women who followed Jesus there in the midst willing to serve.